 Our portfolio of intellectual property is the foundation of our business model.
-We currently own over 80 U.S. and foreign patents with several pending patent applications.
+We currently own approximately 36 U.S. and 63 International patents with approximately 75 pending patent applications worldwide.
 Our patent portfolio is primarily focused on securing real-time communications over the Internet, as well as related services such as the establishment and maintenance of a secure domain name registry.
 Our patented methods also have additional applications in the key areas of device operating systems and network security for Cloud services, Mobile-to-Mobile (M2M) communications in areas of Smart City, Connected Car and Connected Home.
 Our issued U.S. and foreign patents expire at various times during the period from 2019 to 2024.
-Some of our issued patents and pending patent applications were acquired by our principal operating subsidiary, VirnetX, Inc., from Science Applications International Corporation (now "Leidos, Inc.") in 2006 and we are required to make payments to Leidos based on cash or certain other values generated from those patents.
+Some of our issued patents and pending patent applications were acquired by our principal operating subsidiary, VirnetX, Inc., from Science Applications International Corporation (now Leidos, Inc.) in 2006 and we are required to make payments to Leidos, Inc. based on cash or certain other values generated from those patents.
 The amount of such payments depends upon the type of value generated, and certain categories are subject to maximums and other limitations.